 This type of watermarking is called overlays.
 This type of watermarking may work.
 But, it is sometimes possible to reencode pirated copy to remove the overlays from it.

 To prevent watermarking removal our customers are looking into so-called forensic watermarking - an invisible fingerprint identifying the owner bound to the very soul of the content - the fragment.

 The technologies are often used in tandem as the best defense against both common screen-capture methods.

 When the watermarked content is leaked, it takes seconds to extract the fingerprint and identify the owner who leaked the content.
 Usually, after the owner is identified, there are consequences for him.

 The contractual need to protect against screen captures makes it critical that you use a comprehensive DRM solution that encrypts and protects content.

 BuyDRM's digital rights management systems provide comprehensive DRM protection.
-They work on the broadest range of devices, support all major DRMs and use cloud-based encoding.
-For example, with the KeyOS MultiScreener solution, you can keep your content protected with DRM and forensic watermarking as well as build your own solutions like screening platforms and provide your audience with tools like:
+They work on the broadest range of devices, support all major DRMs and use a cloud-based encoding.
+For example, with the KeyOS MultiMark solution, you can keep your content protected with DRM and forensic watermarking as well as build your own solutions like screening platforms and provide your audience with tools like:

 - Secure user access

 - Forensic and digital watermarks on a per-user and per-session basis